For the good of the internet

 “But what about peering.
 So how do we determine equivalence?”

 00:11:49 – Uta Meier-Hahn: So if you have a relationship between two networks that is unique and neither of the networks is paying each other then the question of how do these two networks determine if they feel that their value propositions are equal.
 How do they determine equivalence.
 How do they determine economic equivalence.
 And that is the question that I looked at because appearing there is no price.
 They have no there's no external mechanism to refer to.
 It's basically a direct comparison between two offers of connectivity.
-In my research I sort of focused on these very specific peering relationships or variances of that and sort of the gray zones produced around that I didn't look so much at transit because it was clear.
+In my research I sort of focused on these very specific peering relationships or variances of that and sort of the grey zones produced around that I didn't look so much at transit because it was clear.
 So this is clearly a market that even price comparison platforms for transit checkmark on that.

 00:12:40 – Uta Meier-Hahn: But what about peering.
 So how do we determine our equivalence and you were saying the networkers don't know, may not know what they exchanged with each other.
 Well maybe not formally but informally they certainly have conversations about that and what I did empirically is that I interviewed for seven networks around the globe internet engineers those who actually hook up networks with each other and determine mostly determined those relationships.
 And I asked them this very question how do you decide.
 And they described this in very different ways and what I sort of developed out of these out of these answers conceptually is what I would call a product centred perspective on the interconnection economy.

 00:13:27 – Uta Meier-Hahn: These I probably shouldn't go into too much detail of these product quality conventions but the important thing to mention is that each of these conventions A) determines what is it that the what.
-What is it that I demand the interconnection to be about in a negotiation when I negotiate with another network engineer. b) How should we realize that interconnection internet interconnection is not only about the price internet interconnection is not only about the price it's worth repeating because usually economic theory treats it as if it was only about the price but internet interconnection is very much also about the way that these interconnections are being realized and about the operational relationship the two networks enter.
+What is it that I demand the interconnection to be about in a negotiation when I negotiate with another network engineer. b) How should we realise that interconnection internet interconnection is not only about the price internet interconnection is not only about the price it's worth repeating because usually economic theory treats it as if it was only about the price but internet interconnection is very much also about the way that these interconnections are being realised and about the operational relationship the two networks enter.
 It's not like a transaction on in the supermarket where you go in and leave but it's a continuous relationship that these two networks enter.
 So the consideration of the whole negotiation is not only about the price.
 It is also about are we going to work together in a way that serves both of us in a way that for instance will you guarantee me that your network operation center is available 24/7 every day of the year.
 Will you guarantee me that our networks can interconnect not only at one internet exchange facility but at several because I have a certain preference for resilience in our interconnection.
 I want to make sure that it's that's always there even if if there's a if there's an interruption of one of those.
 So these these ideas of putting the product at the center are related to ways of coordinating that interconnection relationship and that's that is the concept that I'm proposing to think about to think about them.

 Closely knit community for the good of the internet